syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

         }
     }
 {% endhighlight %}
+{% highlight vb %}
+Public Class GridCurrencyColumn
+	Inherits GridNumericColumn
+		Protected Overrides Function GetFormattedValue(ByVal record As Object, ByVal value As Object) As Object Dim formatInfo = If(Me.NumberFormatInfo, CultureInfo.CurrentUICulture.NumberFormat)

+			If value Is Nothing OrElse DBNull.Value.Equals(value) Then If AllowNull Then
+					Return value
+				End If
+				value = CDbl(Me.MinValue)
+			End If

+			Dim originalValue As Double
+			If Double.TryParse(value.ToString(), originalValue) Then
+				If originalValue < MinValue Then
+					originalValue = MinValue
+				End If

+				If originalValue > MaxValue Then
+					originalValue = MaxValue
+				End If

+				Return String.Format(formatInfo, "{0:c}", originalValue)
+			End If

+			Return value
+		End Function
+End Class
+{% endhighlight %}
 {% endtabs %}

 In the below code snippet, created `GridCurrencyColumn` added to [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~Columns.html) collection to specify the value as currency without setting the format mode.